Chapter 25

 I'm getting adjusted to the house.
 Since work doesn't start for another 12 days or so, it's really all I have to do with myself.
 Little things that make the day pass I guess, until I meet some people and/or become preoccupied with work.

-One last note: I don't have cable in my room yet but my TV does pick up a few of the local channels and in watching the news last night, I see exactly what they are making fun of on Family Guy.
-Yet another reason I think I just might like this place.
+One last note: I don't have cable in my room yet but my TV does pick up a few of the local channels and in watching the news last night, I see exactly what they are making fun of on

 The Long and Winding Road